wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     *   (c) the body corporate for its head unit title development.

-    (3) A body corporate, other than a subsidiary body corporate, may, after a special resolution to do so, sell part of the common property.
+    (3) A body corporate, other than a subsidiary body corporate, may, after a special resolution to do so, sell the whole or any part of the common property.

     (4) [Sections 212 to 216][265] (which provide for an objection process) apply to a resolution under this section.